If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $69,032

-The Levin College of Law at the University of Florida has some of the lowest tuition rates, with three years of law school costing just under $67,000.
-The average student loan balance of Levin graduates is about $15,000 higher than that, and salaries are below average.
+The Levin College of Law at the University of Florida is one of the cheapest law schools listed here, with three years of law school costing just under $67,000.
+The average student loan balance of Levin graduates is about $15,000 higher than that.

-However, the average law school debt for graduates of this school still beats out the average by just over $29,000.
+Unfortunately, graduates can expect below-average salaries.
+The average law school debt for graduates of this school beats out the average by just over $29,000, however.

 18. Wayne State University